Skip to Content

 7:30 pm – Bedtime

-If you think your child is ready to drop the nap completely, you can introduce quiet time so you both still get a bit of rest each day.
+If you think your child is ready to drop the nap completely, you can introduce quiet time so you both have some down time each day.

 Reducing the nap length or cutting it out completely will solve many people’s three-year-old sleep regression.
 But if you’re still struggling, then keep reading.